In addition to your Community Membership, OIN offers 4 additional products & services related to Open Source and patent non-aggression.

 Named for its lead sponsors, Sen. Patrick Leahy (D-VT) and Rep. Lamar Smith (R-TX), the Act switches the U.S. patent system from a “first to invent” to a “first inventor to file” system, eliminates interference proceedings and develops post-grant opposition.
 Its central provisions went into effect on September 16, 2012 and on March 16, 2013.

-Tencent is committed to offering high-quality, Internet-based services from social, games and digital content to mobile payment, cloud services, Internet financial services and smart retail solutions, among many others.
-Linux and open source are critical elements in the technologies that we are developing to provide these services.
-By joining the Open Invention Network, we are demonstrating our continued commitment to innovation, and supporting it with patent non-aggression in Linux.
+We strive to be the top short video social platform and community for all users to record and share their lives.
+Linux and open source are critical elements in technologies we develop and integrate into our platform.
+By joining the Open Invention Network, we are demonstrating our continued commitment to innovation, and supporting it with patent non-aggression in core Linux and adjacent open source software.

 Join the OIN Community